 In the last two years, other important Institutions have been visited by us, and we are indebted with Maria Tavano and Roberto Poggi (Museo di Storia Naturale "G. Doria, Genova) and Eva Sprecher-Uebersax (Naturhistorisches Museum, Basel).
 Besides, a Systematics Research Fund (SRF) granted to one of the authors in 2015 allowed him to carry out a visit to the National Museum of Natural History (Smithsonian Institution), in Washington, D.C., where Alexander Konstantinov and David Furth allowed the author to gather several new data and pictures.
 Moreover, Alexey Moseyko (Zoological Museum of the Zoological Institute of the Russian Academy of Sciences, St. Petersbourg) sent us interesting high quality photos.

-Lastly, in 2017 we got the opportunity to visit the Muséum National d'Histoire Naturelle, Paris where no types of previous described species were found, but a rich and very interesting unidentified miscellanea was picked up and sorted from the general collection of the Museum.
-For the near future a visit to the Swedish Museum of Natural History, Stockholm which also keep several syntypes and other interesting material has been scheduled.
+Moreover, in 2017 we got the opportunity to visit the Muséum National d'Histoire Naturelle, Paris where no types of previous described species were found, but a rich and very interesting unidentified miscellanea was picked up and sorted from the general collection of the Museum.
+In 2018 we enjoied the opportunity to visit briefly the Natural History Museum, Prague and the Hungarian Natural History Museum, Budapest.
+No name-bearing types are housed in these Institutions, but we had the opportunity to gather a very interesting undetermined miscellanea.
+Lastly, in Summer 2019 we visited the Swedish Museum of Natural History, Stockholm which also keeps several syntypes and other interesting material has been scheduled.

 Besides, several further Museums, Public Insitutions and private owners have already joined the project supplying us with material, mostly unidentified, in addition to the previously cited Institution.
 The complete list of the contributors is displayed on the page of the acknowledgements.